-Our nominating and governance committee of the Board of Directors recommended, and the Board of Directors approved, Peter J. Goettner and Eric B. Stang as nominees for election to the Board of Directors at the Annual Meeting.
-If elected, each of Mr. Goettner and Mr. Stang will serve as Class I directors until our annual meeting in 2019, or until a successor is qualified and elected or until his earlier resignation, death or removal.
+Our nominating and governance committee of the Board of Directors recommended, and the Board of Directors approved, Susan Butenhoff and Russell Mann as nominees for election to the Board of Directors at the Annual Meeting.
+If elected, each of Ms. Butenhoff and Mr. Mann will serve as Class II directors until our annual meeting in 2020, or until a successor is qualified and elected or until his or her earlier resignation, death or removal.
 Each of the nominees is currently a director of the Company.
-Please see "Directors, Executive Officers and Corporate Governance" in this Proxy Statement for information concerning the nominees.
+Please see "Directors, Executive Officers and Corporate Governance" in the Proxy Statement for information concerning the nominees.

-Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR each of Peter J. Goettner and Eric B. Stang.
+Unless otherwise instructed, the proxy holders will vote the proxies received by them FOR each of Susan Butenhoff and Russell Mann.
 If the nominees are unable or decline to serve as a director at the time of the Annual Meeting, the proxies will be voted for another nominee designated by the Board of Directors.
 We are not aware of any reason that a nominee would be unable or unwilling to serve as a director.